torreysnyder/mechinterp4causality/README.md

 ---

 ### `Inference_via_next_token_prediction.py`
-Appends a **target token** to each prompt and runs inference via next-token prediction.
-This script prepares inputs for the patching pipeline by collecting logit distributions over candidate causal tokens.
+Runs inference via next-token prediction and appends this predicted target token to end of prompts.
+This script prepares input prompts for the patching pipeline.

 **Usage:**
 ```bash